Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Related Work

 \subsection{AI Agents for Scientific Discovery}

-Lu et al.\ \cite{lu2024ai} introduce the \emph{AI Scientist}, an end-to-end framework where LLM-based agents autonomously generate ideas, run experiments, write papers, and perform peer review.
-Demonstrated across three ML subfields, it produces papers for roughly \$15 each that reviewers rate at top-tier acceptance thresholds.
-Our work shares this end-to-end automation goal but focuses on discovering novel search ranking models rather than paper generation, with agents tightly integrated with cloud infrastructure for large-scale experimentation.
-Gottweis et al.\ \cite{gottweis2025towards} propose \emph{AI Co-Scientist}, a Gemini 2.0-based multi-agent system for biomedical discovery.
-Specialized agents iteratively generate and refine hypotheses, with wet-lab validated results rated more novel than baselines.
-We adopt their “expert-in-the-loop” paradigm but extend beyond hypothesis generation: our agents autonomously implement code, launch GPU experiments, monitor results, and perform analysis, with humans providing high-level steering rather than fine-grained control.
-AlphaEvolve~\cite{novikov2025alphaevolve} is an evolutionary coding agent that improves algorithms through iterative code modification and evaluator feedback, achieving advances including a new matrix multiplication method improving on Strassen’s approach after 56 years.
+The \emph{AI Scientist}~\cite{lu2024ai} has LLM agents autonomously generate ideas, run experiments, and write papers across three ML subfields; we share the end-to-end automation goal but iterate production ranking models rather than papers, with agents tightly integrated with cloud infrastructure. \emph{AI Co-Scientist}~\cite{gottweis2025towards} is a Gemini-based multi-agent system for biomedical hypothesis refinement; we adopt its ``expert-in-the-loop'' paradigm but extend beyond hypothesis generation to code implementation, GPU experimentation, and analysis.
+AlphaEvolve~\cite{novikov2025alphaevolve} improves algorithms through evolutionary code modification (e.g., improving on Strassen's matrix multiplication).
 Other domain-specific agents span healthcare~\cite{zhu2025healthflow}, causal discovery~\cite{shen2025exploring}, and mathematics~\cite{romera2024mathematical}.

-MLE-bench~\cite{chan2024mle} evaluates AI agents via Kaggle performance; unlike our work, it focuses on engineering rather than research capabilities.
+\paragraph{Comparison to benchmark- and ideation-focused agents.} Existing AI-agent evaluations in ML mostly fall into two camps: benchmark-driven engineering (e.g.,~\cite{chan2024mle}) on curated tasks in sandboxed environments, and ideation-only studies comparing LLM- vs.\ human-generated ideas.
+Our setting differs on two axes: (i) the task is a live commercial ranking system with real production data, distribution shift, and a deployment-relevance metric; and (ii) we evaluate end-to-end pipeline execution---ideation, code, training, analysis, and iteration decisions---rather than ideation or engineering in isolation.